braintapper/braintapper-typora/README.md

-# Theme Toolkit
+# Braintapper Typora Theme

-This toolkit contains a simple theme template, and sample `.md` file for testing and some HTML files for designers/developers to preview/debug css theme right inside their browser.
+This is the Braintapper Theme for Typora.

 ## How to use